authelia/authelia/docs/content/configuration/notifications/file.md

 ---
 title: "File System"
 description: "Configuring the File Notifications Settings."
-lead: "Authelia can save notifications to a file.
+summary: "Authelia can save notifications to a file.
 This section describes how to configure this."
 date: 2022-06-15T17:51:47+10:00
 draft: false
 images: []